People Success & the Future of Work 2026︱Full day virtual event︱17th of March 2026︱Register today!

 Employee engagement definition

-Employee engagement pertains to the extent of an employee's emotional attachment and investment towards their work and the organisation.
+Employee engagement refers to the extent of an employee's emotional attachment and investment towards their work and the organisation.
 It surpasses job satisfaction and mirrors the level of commitment of employees in going beyond their job requirements to contribute to the success of the organisation.

 Engaged employees are highly passionate, motivated, and committed to achieving the company's goals and objectives.